Author's Avatar

 Supporting you in choosing your first mortgage.

 Lenders don’t set first-time buyer deposit requirements, instead you’ll require the same amount as anyone else.
-In general a minimum of 5% of the property value will be required to secure the mortgage.
-Although, do note that this may change with time and economic fluctuations.
+In general, a minimum of 5% of the property value will be required to secure the mortgage.
+Although do note that this may change with time and economic fluctuations.

 Exceptions arise if you buy a property below market value, which could happen if the purchase is from another family member.
 Always keep in mind that the larger the deposit you’re able to provide, the better the terms and interest rates you can get.